anionDev/gryLibrary/GRYLibrary/index.md

 * add tests for existing functions

 and you are also welcome to share your commits under the terms of LGPL by creating a pullrequest.
 If you do that please create a fork of the development-branch (currently ´dev/grylibrary-0-3-0-0´) and then create a pullrequest back to this branch (not to the ´master´-branch).

+# Tests

+The current test-coverage of the GRYLibrary can be found [here](https://aniondev.github.io/gryLibraryReference/TestReports/index.htm).